 In addition, the finest Swedish manufacturer of hand-made, all natural beds, HASTENS BEDS, has selected Christian Fischbacher as their bedding of choice.

-Our products have been awarded the Oeko-Tex 100 label.
+Our high end sheets and bedding have been awarded the Oeko-Tex 100 label.

 The �ko-Tex certification is more than just a declaration of willingness to manufacture human-ecologically optimised products.
 This recognition is awarded following stringent testing, using high level criteria.